Star Trek: The Original Series – The Enemy Within (season 1, episode 4)

 Just as it’s easy to imagine a version of The Enemy Within in which Indecisive Kirk is played as a bumbling loser, I can picture an alternate Second Chances in which the emotions are turned up to eleven – in which Troi and the Rikers yell and vent at each other, and in which Lt.
 Riker’s goodbye is not bittersweet, but just plain bitter (in fact, that’s exactly how I would expect a story like this to play out if it were airing today).
 But as it is, Second Chances presents a refreshingly mature take on relationships, one that acknowledges that relationships aren’t just about passion and heartbreak, they’re about choices.
 What seems to frustrate Lt.
 Riker most about Cmdr.
 Riker is not just that he disagrees with the decisions the Commander has made over the last 8 years, but that he finds those decisions inconsistent: Cmdr.
 Riker prioritized his career over his relationship with Troi, then passed up the opportunity to significantly advance that career just so he could stay on the Enterprise, where he serves with Troi anyway.
 Seen from the Lieutenant’s perspective, learning about the last 8 years all at once, these decisions seem contradictory, even foolish.
 But as Cmdr.
 Riker and Troi both point out, however Lt.
 Riker feels now, it seems likely that he would have made the same choices if he had been the one to make it off the planet.

 This is what I find most interesting about Second Chances.
 More than the question of whether I would get along with a double of myself, I’m interested in the question of how it would feel to meet myself, 8 years older, and second-guess every choice the other me had made in those 8 years … or to meet myself from 8 years ago, and be second-guessed by him.
 Like Riker’s, would my choices seem confusing, contradictory, even self-defeating?
 Maybe.
 Because none of us make 8 years’ worth of decisions all at once, do we?
-We make our choices as we go, one after another, and they may not make sense to someone who hasn’t had to make them.
+We make our choices as we go, one after another, and it’s inevitable that some of those choices will make less sense in retrospect than they did at the time.